mmcloughlin/addchain/README.md

 ### Continued Fractions

-The [`alg/contfrac`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/contfrac) package implements the continued fractions methods introduced by Bergeron-Berstel-Brlek-Duboc in 1989.
-This approach utilizes a decomposition of an additon chain akin to continued fractions:
+The [`alg/contfrac`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/contfrac) package implements the continued fractions methods for addition sequence search introduced by Bergeron-Berstel-Brlek-Duboc in 1989.
+This approach utilizes a decomposition of an addition chain akin to continued fractions

 ```
-(1,..., k,..., n) = (1,...,n mod k,..., k) ⊙ (1,..., n/k) ⊕ (n mod k).
+(1,..., k,..., n) = (1,...,n mod k,..., k) ⊗ (1,..., n/k) ⊕ (n mod k).
 ```

+for certain special operators ⊗ and ⊕.
+This decomposition lends itself to a recursive algorithm for efficient addition sequence search, with results dependent on the _strategy_ for choosing the auxillary integer _k_.
+The [`alg/binary`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/binary) package provides a laundry list of strategies from the literature: binary, co-binary, dichotomic, dyadic, fermat, square-root and total.

 ### Bos-Coster Heuristics